basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 ### When Riak makes sense

 You should definitely take a close look at Riak whenever your data does not fit on a single server.
-Distributed databases are a **very** hard to problem to solve well.
+Distributed databases are a **very** hard problem to solve well.

 Riak's availability focus makes it a good fit whenever downtime is unacceptable.
 No one can promise 100% uptime, but Riak is designed to survive network partitions and hardware failures that would significantly disrupt most databases.